HCMID/tutorial2021/docs/index.md

 ## Getting started

 In the spring semester of 2021, we are introducing a new, simplified software stack for our editorial work.
 The links below will show you how to [install the prerequisites on your computer](./prereqs/), and how your team can [set up an editorial repository](./setup).
+Use the [reference section](./reference) to look up technical details about your project's configuration, or XML usage.

-If you've already done this, you can jump straight to [learning how to work on an MID project](./workflow/).
+If your project is already set up, you can jump straight to [learning how to work on an MID project](./workflow/).